sen-team8/user-manual/Todo/marking_a_task_as_completed.md

 User can mark a task complete by clicking on the `Tick` button of the corresponding task.

-By `Re-clicking the Tick` button , task can be again marked as in-completed.
+By `Re-clicking the Tick` button , task can be again marked as in-complete.